-The art school began in Tanforan, a racetrack just outside of San Francisco, where over 7,000 people of Japanese descent were confined until Topaz was built.
-Many of the internees were living in horse stalls, turned into makeshift barracks with just a hurried whitewash on the walls and linoleum over the manure-covered floors.
+The famous Topaz art school began in Tanforan, a racetrack just outside of San Francisco, where over 7,000 people of Japanese descent were confined until Topaz was built.
+About half of that population were living in horse stalls, turned into makeshift barracks with just a hurried whitewash on the walls and linoleum over the manure-covered floors.

 The school was started by Chiura Obata, who as a child in Japan, began studying sumi-e painting, a traditional Japanese brush technique using various shades of black ink.
 Years later after immigrating to the U.S. he became an art instructor at University of California, Berkeley.

 The school burgeoned to over 600 students ranging in ages from 6-70.
-Students could attend five levels of instruction from elementary to adult education classes.
-Sixteen teachers taught 95 classes per week on 23 subjects, including figure drawing, still life, architectural drawing, anatomy, and commercial art.
+Students could attend levels of instruction from elementary to adult education classes.
+Sixteen teachers taught 95 classes per week on various subjects, including figure drawing, still life, architectural drawing, anatomy, and commercial art.

-Since the internees had little access to cameras, in situ drawings provided a visual diary of daily life in Tanforan.
-Once the internees moved to Topaz in September 1942, the subject matter tended to broaden to portraits and landscapes.
+Since the incarcerees had little access to cameras, in situ drawings provided a visual diary of daily life in Tanforan.
+Once the incarcerees moved to Topaz in September 1942, the subject matter tended to broaden to portraits and landscapes.

 Other instructors for the school included George Matsusaburo Hibi and his wife, Hisako Hibi, Miné Okubo, Byron Takashi Tsuzuki, and Charles Erabu “Suiko” Mikami.
 Obata’s wife, Haruko, taught ikebana, traditional flower arranging.

-Artists and teachers continued to produce art to document their circumstances and conditions of internment and to elevate their souls beyond their stark surroundings.
+Artists and teachers continued to produce art to document their circumstances and conditions of the detention centers and to elevate their souls beyond their stark surroundings.
 The school remained a popular part of camp life until Topaz closed on Oct.
 31, 1945.

 For more information about the Topaz Art School read Topaz Moon by Kimi Kodani Hill, Citizen 13660 by Miné Okubo, The Art of Gaman by Delphine Hirasuna, and Peaceful Painter by Hisako Hibi.